-1. The University, General Education and You
+I. The University, General Education and You

-Introduction 8
+Introduction

 The Contemporary Challenge

 What is University Education?

 The Structure of Undergraduate Education

 Why General Education?

-The Objectives of General Education 11
+The Objectives of General Education

-The General Education Program
+The Key Questions Addressed by the General Education Program

 The General Education Requirements

 Substitutions and Exemptions

-The Learning Process 13
+The Learning Process

 Assessment

-Student Evaluation of the Program 14
+Student Evaluation of the Program

+Equal Opportunity Policy 13

+11 Administrativo Arrangoments

-2. Administrative Arrangements
+H. Administrative Arrangements 4.4

-Overview .
-15
+Subjects Timetabling

+Enrolments

-Program Implementation: Transition Arrangements .
-15
+Program Implementation: Transition Arrangements

-Courses with a General Studies Requirement Prior to 1988 .15
+Courses with a General Studies Requirement Prior to 1988.

-Courses to Comply with Program Provisions From 1989 .16
+Courses to Comply with Program Provisions From 1989

-Subjects 17

-Timetabling 20

-Enrolments .21

-Miscellaneous Enrolment 26
+Miscellaneous Enrolment

-Further Information about Subjects and the Program .
-27
+Further Information about Subjects and the Program

+, ,

-3. Subjects in the Program
+111, .
+Subjects in the Program

-Summary of Subjects by Category
+Summary of Subjects by Category 25

 Summary of Subjects with Exclusions

-Subject Descriptions (listed by subject number) 31
+Subject Descriptions (listed by subject number) 28

+11.7 Education for Cosial and Environmental Decumential :4.,

+IV

+University Policy on Category C of the General Education Program .34

 Staff of the Centre 36

-1. Undergraduate Education at the University 5

-2. GEP Compliance Timetable

-1. The University, General Education and You
+The University, General Education and You